 - Computer Architecture and Engineering

 For students interested in programming, computer graphics and animation, or careers and computer research, the University of California—Berkeley is the place to be.
 Not only do Berkeley graduates average $80,000 after graduation, but they are also prepared to be among the world’s top computer professionals.

 The Massachusetts Institute of Technology (MIT) is a private research institution, in Cambridge, Massachusetts.
 MIT’s Electrical Engineering and Computer Science (EECS) program is the largest undergrad program at MIT.
 Its world-renowned faculty and academic rigor position its computer science program to be ranked among the top in the world.

-MIT’s EECS Department offers four undergraduate majors: electrical engineering, computer science, engineering, and computer science, and a major in computer science and molecular biology.
+MIT’s EECS Department offers four undergraduate majors centered around computer science.
 Students focusing exclusively on computer science concentrate on making computers faster and more efficient.
 The EECS Department allows flexibility for students to engage a broad range of issues within its curriculum.
 Highlight computer science classes include: